Steps and Benefits of the Navasana Yoga Pose

 Aids with Digestion

 Navasana helps stimulate the digestive system and helps build the digestive fire.
-In Ayurveda, keeping the digestive fire strong is key in nutrient absorption, assimilation and in keeping everything moving in a healthy way.
-Try adding Kaplabhati breathing (breath of life) with this to feel an extra boost and build heat.
+In Ayurveda, keeping the digestive fire strong is key in nutrient absorption, assimilation, and keeping everything moving in a healthy way.
+Try adding Kapalabhati breathing (breath of life) with this to feel an extra boost and build heat.